 - C2: Proficient

-You can determine your CEFR level on your own using a self-assessment grid or certify it by taking an official language exam that uses the CEFR framework, such as the DELE Spanish Diploma exams.
+You can determine your CEFR level on your own using a self-assessment grid or certify it by taking an official language exam that uses the CEFR framework.
 Language certifications lend credibility to your language skills and make a valuable addition to most CVs.